All Episodes

 But that's not Charlie Kirk.

-And as I said before, if you're going to create a framework where people who support unjust wars are justifiably murdered, uh essentially everybody is going to be at some point vulnerable to that, is going to be a legitimate target.
+And as I said before, if you're going to create a framework where people who support unjust wars are justifiably murdered, essentially everybody is going to be at some point vulnerable to that, is going to be a legitimate target.

 Well, now look, there's no longer such a thing called Charlie Kirk.

-Now I'm megaviral.
+Now I'm mega viral.

-133,000 likes as of the time that we grab that.
+133,000 likes as of the time that we grabbed that.

 And while most of those people in Gaza were innocent people, some of them weren't.